matthewmueller/array/Readme.md

 ### Iteration Methods:

 `array` implements most of the methods of [component/enumerable](https://github.com/component/enumerable).
-The documentation below and most of the functional code was originally written by [visionmedia](https://github.com/visionmedia).
+The documentation below was originally written by [visionmedia](https://github.com/visionmedia).

 #### `.each(fn)`